PyChina/weekly/content/Issue/issue-370.md

 - [Python Logging: 漫步源代码](https://pycoders.com/link/1719/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn about how the Python logging package is designed from an OOP perspective.
-You’ll walk line by line down the package’s core module and become better equipped to know what your code is doing.
+In this step-by-step tutorial, you'll learn about how the Python logging package is designed from an OOP perspective.
+You'll walk line by line down the package's core module and become better equipped to know what your code is doing.

 (`是也乎:`